List of Who's the Boss? episodes

-The following is an episode list for the ABC sitcom Who's the Boss?.
+The following is an episode list for the American television sitcom Who's the Boss?.
 The series stars Tony Danza and Judith Light, and centers on a widowed ex-Major League Baseball player from Brooklyn who relocates to an affluent Connecticut suburb with his daughter to become the housekeeper for a divorced advertising executive, her son and her mother.
-The series ran for eight seasons, debuting on September 20, 1984 and concluding with an hour-long series finale (part of a three-episode story arc) on April 25, 1992.
+The series ran on ABC for eight seasons, debuting on September 20, 1984 and concluding with an hour-long series finale (part of a three-episode story arc) on April 25, 1992.